-A defendant may decide, after consulting with counsel, to waive the preliminary hearing.
-Learn what this decision entails and why the defendant might choose this path.
+You might be wondering why your lawyer suggested you waive your preliminary hearing.
+Learn what this decision entails and why you might choose this path.

-The preliminary hearing provides a preview of the prosecution's case, including evidence and potentially witness testimony.
+Waiving the preliminary hearing also means giving up the chance to get a sneak peek of the prosecution's case.
+The preliminary hearing is sometimes referred to as a "mini trial," as it provides a preview of the prosecution's case, including evidence and, potentially, witness testimony.
 At the hearing, the prosecutor must convince the judge that probable cause exists to believe the defendant committed the charged crime(s).
 The defense isn't required to put on any evidence.
-Waiving this hearing allows the case to proceed to trial more quickly (though not immediately).

 If the preliminary hearing offers a sneak peek of the prosecution's case and the defendant can just sit and listen, why might a defense attorney advise waiving this hearing?